craftercms/docs/source/new-ia/by-role/developer/index.rst

    developer-workflow/index

 Crafter Studio is designed as a framework that supports extension.
-There are a couple of ways to extend Studio.
-One way is via :ref:`plugins <newIa-plugins>` and another way is via code based extension points as described :ref:`here <newIa-extending-crafter-studio>`
+To extend Studio, use :ref:`plugins <newIa-plugins>`.
 Below is a short set of links to other documentation for technology that CrafterCMS leverages:

 +----------------+------------------------------+-----------------------------------------------+